The Young Forest Project

 What is young forest?
 It’s the shoots and sprouts of young trees springing up again in incredible numbers from the root systems of older trees following a timber harvest.
 It's an old field thick with shrubs and saplings.
 It's a tract of swampland choked with emergent shrubs.
 Young forest can be a pine barrens greening up again following a prescribed burn carried out by a trained fire crew.

 To keep the land healthy, we need a balance of different habitats.
 As we have come to understand the value of wetlands, we’ve stopped draining them and even begun restoring them.
 We've protected thousands of acres of older forest, benefiting the animals that live there.
 Now we need to meet the challenge of providing enough young forest for our native wildlife.

 Many agencies, organizations, corporations, municipalities, and private landowners have joined the Young Forest Project and are making habitat on lands they own or manage.
 Partners use Best Management Practices designed for their specific locales to create high-quality habitat.
 They look for new conservation partners to join in the effort to keep common creatures abundant and to save wildlife whose numbers have been falling.

 We believe that when people understand the value and function of young forest, they will support the science-based management techniques and actions needed to create and maintain this important habitat.

 Making Young Forest

+Young forest is ephemeral: It doesn’t last long, in most cases only 10 to 20 years.
+After that, it becomes older forest, often less useful to wildlife.
 Making and renewing young forest is an ongoing task – and, fortunately, one that can be done in a way that delivers sustainable forest products while providing critically needed homes for our region’s wildlife.
 This cooperative effort will help preserve our natural heritage for our children and grandchildren.
-You can help, too!